iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Great app to keep you on track running and helping reach goals.
+Would be 5 star but for the week 6 runs, the first two seem to be round the wrong way and from week 6 onwards, none of the runs save at the end and the app doesn't seem to recognise I've started.
+So I start the app and go running, then if I go to reopen the app during the run it wants me to start again but the prompts and notifications still sound.
+So if you do start again you get the prompts duplicating which is confusing!<br> :date: __2021-04-28 18:54:59__

+> It's really helpful, there aren't many options for the trainers.
+It is slow to download but there are great choices for times.
+You also get a reminder which is also good for someone like me who has bad memory and no motivation.<br> :date: __2021-04-27 13:13:17__

+> Love Jo Whiley coaching, she is so motivational, but the app turns itself off towards the end of most runs!
+Screen is locked and it is nothing to do with battery saver<br> :date: __2021-04-26 21:44:36__

 > App has a glitch from week 4.
 The voice is out of sync with the timer which is really off putting and have to check the timer while running.
 If I open another app for example to change my music this app stops working and have to start the run again and skip to where I was.
 Not ideal while running.
 Would be a great app if it didn't have bugs<br> :date: __2021-04-18 00:28:38__